How to trust in God and Remain in Peace When Things go Very Wrong

 Peace beyond all understanding is waiting for you

 God Help Me – I Can’t Take it Anymore

 Have you ever prayed, “God help me!
 I’m going to lose my mind; I can’t take it anymore” when you were suffering some great trial?
 Have you ever felt so overwhelmed by all the bad that was happening in your life, that you felt as if you simply couldn’t bear it any longer?
 Well, your not alone…but wonderfully there is a cure to all of that distress and it is a permanent cure from God–not some temporary worldly fix, but a forever life of peace waiting for you.

-This cure isn’t only for huge burdens that we are to bear, no this cure from God, gives us such great peace that from great tragedies to even life’s little inconveniences we will remain undisturbed too.
+This cure isn’t only for huge burdens that we are to bear, no this cure from God, gives us such great peace that from great tragedies to even life’s little inconveniences, we will remain undisturbed too.

-We can have God’s PERFECT PEACE–His grace–which is beyond all understanding, if we just learn how to accept it.
+Yes, we can have God’s PERFECT PEACE–His grace–which is beyond all understanding, if we just learn how to accept it.
 Believe!